jxiao1/documents/docs/python_flask/flask_routing.rst

 Just create a folder called static in your package or next to your module and it will be available at /static on the application.

+As static is the default routing function created when app is initialized.
 To generate URLs for static files, use the special 'static' endpoint name:

 ``url_for('static', filename='style.css')``